Getting Started

 - Use

-to select the ROM contents to view. - Change the data format to either
+Select RAMto select the ROM contents to view. - Change the data format to either

-to make the waveforms more readable - adjust the number of clock cycles displayed using the
+hexorbinto make the waveforms more readable - adjust the number of clock cycles displayed using the

-zoom controls. - Order the waveforms
++/-zoom controls. - Order the waveforms

-by dragging the waveform names up or down. - Check that the waveform simulator output matches your previous (Step Simulation) results.
+CNT1 / AROM1 / RESULTby dragging the waveform names up or down. - Check that the waveform simulator output matches your previous (Step Simulation) results.

 - Use the scroll bar to view additional clock cycles.
+Drag the thumb past the right-hand end and the simulation extends itself further in time.

 - Drag the grey horizontal divider to make the waveform display wider or narrower (you can do this at any time).